deel77/sip-hass-card/README.md

   - person: person.person1
     name: Test person
     extension: '101'
-    endpoint: '101-WS' # use only if expecting different endpoint for WS connection as in MikoPBX
+    # endpoint: '101-WS' # use only if expecting different endpoint for extension for WS connection as is in MikoPBX
     secret: 1234
     icon: mdi:person
     entity: binary_sensor.myphone